What to Do if Your Computer Monitor Starts Flickering

 1. Check The Monitor Cable

-Both ends of a monitor DVI cable have screws to hold them securely in place, but not everybody uses them.
-Ensure both ends of the connectors are secure and that they are held tightly in place.
+Both sides of a monitor DVI cable have screws to hold them securely, but not everybody uses them.
+Ensure both ends of the connectors are secure and tightly held in place.
 If securing the connection doesn’t fix the flicker, the cable itself may be defective.
 Grab a spare one and swap them out to see if that resolves the problem.

 Check that both ends of the power cable are also secure.
-A loose power cable can sometimes cause a screen to flicker, and a buzzing sound often accompanies this.
+A loose power cable can sometimes cause a screen to flicker, and usually, a buzzing sound accompanies it.

 If you have recently updated your graphics driver, check the display settings to ensure nothing has changed.